You know what they say, “size matters.”

 Do Biceps Grow Fast?

 The biceps don’t necessarily grow faster or slower than other muscles in the body.
-While some men consider their biceps to be “stubborn,” others have no trouble adding an inch in a month.
+While some men consider their biceps to be “stubborn,” others can build muscle easily and have no trouble adding an inch in a month.

 In general, the rate of biceps growth depends on: